denten-books/plain-text/5-screen.md

 ## Spiritual Telegraph

-Let us first note that the contemporary attempt to "fix" human experience somewhere on the spectrum between discrete and continuous representation in relation to digital computers echoes a similar conversation about the electrical telegraph at the turn of the previous century.
-The parallels suggest that what we may now perceive as an essential quality of some extant corporeal technique---writing by hand, for example---in fact constitutes an arbitrary relationship between technology and some naturalized idea of the human.
+Let us initially note that the contemporary attempt to "fix" human experience somewhere on the spectrum between discrete and continuous representation in relation to digital computers echoes a similar conversation about the electrical telegraph at the turn of the previous century.
+The parallels suggest that what we may now perceive as an essential quality of some extant corporeal technique---writing by hand, for example---in fact constitutes an arbitrary relationship between technology and some arbitrary naturalized idea of the human.

 Consider the spiritual conversations surrounding the development of the telegraph in the beginning of the twentieth century.
 At the time before the standardization of the telegraph alphabets, multiple ways of translating language into electrical signal competed for their share of the rapidly growing telecommunications market.
-In particular, a well-publicised feud emerged between proponents of direct current- (DC) and alternating current- (AC) based systems.
+In particular, a well-publicised feud emerged between proponents of direct current (DC) and alternating current (AC) based systems.
 A few technical details are necessary to understand how an argument about engineering designs gained a metaphysical significance.

-Telegraph systems based on the neutral direct current design assumed current flow for some elements of the encoding (like dashes) and absence of current flow for others (like dots) [@welk_neutral_2000].[^ln3-ndc] Systems based on the alternating current design converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
-Direct current designs preferred the use of the "saw tooth," "square" periodic waveforms to represent binary states.
+Telegraph systems based on the neutral direct current design assumed electrical current flow for some elements of the encoding (like dashes) and absence of current for others (like dots) [@welk_neutral_2000].[^ln3-ndc] Systems based on alternating current designs converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
+Direct current designs preferred the use of the "saw tooth" or "square" periodic waveforms to represent binary states.
 They signal was either "on" or "off" with nothing in between.
-By contrast, literature on alternating current designs often argued for the use of the more round, sinusoidal signal.
-The sinusoidal wave could be modulated into a multitude of states beyond binary [@crehore_practical_1900; @hausmann_telegraph_1915, 374].
+By contrast, literature on alternating current designs often argued for the use of the more round, sinusoidal signal, which covered a more "organic" range of amplitudes.
+The sinusoidal wave could be modulated into a multitude of states beyond binary [@crehore_practical_1900;
+@hausmann_telegraph_1915, 374].
 Instead of being just "on" or "off" it offered measurable points of current intensity along the curve of the sine wave.
 Consequently, alternating current designs tended towards the transmission of continuous quantities like images and cursive handwriting.
 The very visual form of the sinusoidal curve suggested a connection to natural, organic shapes, like handwriting.
-The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electrical signal.
+The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electric signal.

-The Pollak-Virag telegraph that Bernhard Siegert mentions in his seminal essay on German media theory was one such device.[^ln3-virag] The original Pollak-Virag machine patented in 1900 proposed to send regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
+The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The original Pollak-Virag machine patented in 1900 proposed to send regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
 By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which builds on their previous design in an interesting way.
-Rather than using a wave in four steps, the authors propose an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
+Rather than using a wave in four steps, the authors proposed an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter.
 In this way, the letter "s," to pick an easy example, could be transmitted by the means of an s-shaped wave.

 ![Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900 [@pollak_means_1900].](images/virag-wave.png)

+![Writing Telegraph, 1901 [@pollak_writing-telegraph_1901].](images/virag.png)

-The Pollak-Virag encoding thus proposed to constitute an electrical alphabet analogous to cursive writing: "to trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
-Yet, where Goldberg's punch cards aimed to achieve the analogy on the level of encoding (the punches took the shape of letters), Pollak and Virag aimed to do at the level of the medium itself (the signal took the shape of letters).
+The Pollak-Virag design thus aimed to constitute an electrical alphabet analogous to cursive writing: "to trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
+Yet, where Goldberg's punch cards (covered in the last chapter) aimed to achieve the analogy on the level of encoding---the punches took the shape of letters---Pollak and Virag aimed to do at the level of the medium itself---the signal took the shape of letters.
 To achieve the effect, the engineers broke cursive script down into distinct vertical and horizontal elements.
-The Pollak-Virag *encoding* thus represented a continuous quality (cursive script) through discrete atomic elements, as punches that moved the writing stylus up, down, left, or right.
+The Pollak-Virag encoding thus represented a continuous quality---cursive script---through discrete atomic elements, as punches that moved the writing stylus in cardinal directions---up, down, left, or right.
 For this reason, it would be a mistake to understand the Pollak-Virag telegraph as a purely analog device.
 The analogy is rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.

-![Writing Telegraph, 1901 [@pollak_writing-telegraph_1901].](images/virag.png)
+The cardinal directions comprise an intermediate, discrete description of smooth handwriting curves.
 Pollak and Virag believed that their sine wave telegraph had the distinct advantage transmitting messages "recorded in ordinary written or script characters."
 In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself.
 By contrast, the Pollak-Virag system was in their words "non-autographic."
 The autographic telegraph preserved the particularity of the human hand.
 It purported to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
-It was the humane telegraph in the sense that it preserved something human.
+It was the "humane" telegraph in the sense that it preserved something human.

 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical categories.
 The underlying physical structure of communication seemed to affect the very notion of what it means to be human.
 Beneath the technical conversations about the advantages of discrete or continuous electrical signal lay a philosophic concern with the fundamental makeup of the universe itself.
 For Henri Bergson, one of the most prominent philosophers of the time, the "real whole of the universe" constituted an "indivisible continuity" [@bergson_creative_1944, 36].
 Science, technology, and other "artificial systems" in Bergson's thought impose discrete "partial views" on the whole.[^ln3-bergsonism] The partial views, for Bergson, resemble the operation of the cinematograph, which divides continuous motion into distinct frames.
-By putting the frames into the apparatus, we are thus able to "reconstitute the individuality of each particular movement."
-"Such is the contrivance of the cinematograph," Bergson writes.
-"And such is also that of our knowledge" [@bergson_creative_1944, 332].
+By running the frames through the projecting apparatus, we are thus able to "reconstitute the individuality of each particular movement."
+"Such is the contrivance of the cinematograph.
+And such is also that of our knowledge, " " Bergson wrote. " [@bergson_creative_1944, 332].
 In this way, the intellect continually separates the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
 But these states are virtually, not actually, discrete.
 The evolution of life proceeds "rather like a shell" which "bursts into fragments," which are themselves again shells [@bergson_creative_1944, 109].

-On such a view of the universe, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter_1912, 19].
+In Bergson's view of the universe, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between the extrinsic continuous world and the intrinsic "snapshots" stored in memory [@bergson_matter_1912, 19].
 The mind receives "images" of the world that it compares with existing "stored" images to produce a kind of a new composite image that is then again stored into memory, and so on.
 With this in mind,